-If this event occurs...
-Then coverage for your child ends...
-Your child reaches age 26 At the end of the month in which your child reaches age 26 A dependent otherwise ceases to be an eligible dependent under the terms of the applicable benefit plan On the last day of the month your dependent no longer qualifies as an eligible dependent.
-For Spending Accounts coverage ends on the day your dependent no longer qualifies as an eligible dependent.
-Your child is 26 or older and your health plan requests proof of disability, but you do not comply or do not meet the criteria for disability On the last day of the month your child no longer qualifies as an eligible dependent.
+If this event occurs Then coverage for your child ends Your child reaches age 26 At the end of the month in which your child reaches age 26 (or age 18 in the case of a child for whom you are legal guardian) A dependent otherwise ceases to be an eligible dependent under the terms of the applicable benefit plan On the last day of the month your dependent no longer qualifies as an eligible dependent.
+For Spending Accounts coverage ends on the day your dependent no longer qualifies as an eligible dependent Your child is 26 or older and your health plan requests proof of disability, but you do not comply or do not meet the criteria for disability On the last day of the month your child no longer qualifies as an eligible dependent.
 For Spending Accounts, coverage ends on the day your child no longer qualifies as an eligible dependent

-You and your dependents may continue coverage under certain circumstances when coverage otherwise would end, as described in General Plan Administration: COBRA Continuation of Health Coverage on page 43 Your former spouse or domestic partner is no longer eligible for benefits upon divorce or dissolution of domestic partnership, and you must remove him or her from you medical and/or dental coverage in accordance with the Change in Status rules on pages 12-15.
+You and your dependents may continue coverage under certain circumstances when coverage otherwise would end, as described in General Plan Administration: COBRA Continuation of Health Coverage on page 44 Your former spouse or domestic partner is no longer eligible for benefits upon divorce or dissolution of domestic partnership, and you must remove him or her from you medical and/or dental coverage in accordance with the Change in Status rules on pages 12-15.

-IMPORTANT NOTE REGARDING CONSEQUENCES OF MISREPRESENTING ELIGIBILITY: When you enroll for coverage under the Plan, you certify that you, and anyone you cover under Flex, meet all applicable eligibility requirements for the entire period of enrollment.
-You must notify the County by completing a "Change of Status" event (or "Life Event") via the web or telephone enrollment system and provide documentation when you or any dependent loses eligibility within 90 days of such event.
-In addition, the County reserves the right to request information or proof of eligibility for you and your dependents at any time.
+IMPORTANT NOTE REGARDING CONSEQUENCES OF MISREPRESENTING ELIGIBILITY: When you enroll for coverage under the Plan, you certify that you and anyone you cover under Flex meet all applicable eligibility requirements for the entire period of enrollment.
+You must notify the Flex Administrator by completing a "Change of Status" event (or "Life Event") via the web or telephone enrollment system and provide documentation when you or any dependent loses eligibility within [90] days of such event.
+In addition, the County reserves the right to request information or proof of eligibility that may be different than the proof requested upon initial enrollment, for you and your dependents at any time.
 If you enroll someone who is ineligible, or fail to remove an ineligible dependent from coverage within the time provided, your actions may be considered an intentional misrepresentation and/or fraud.